SpencerJobe/MicroEngine/README.md

 All text is rendered in a 6x6 pixel mono-spaced font.
 The screen can display 20 rows of text.
 Each row can hold up to 26 characters.
-Each symbol is actually a 5x5 pixel square with a 1-pixel border on the left and bottom.
+Each symbol is actually a 5x5 pixel square with a 1-pixel border on the right and bottom edges.
 Below are the supported characters.
 If a you try to display a character that's not in this list, MicroEngine will display a question mark instead.